openedx/edx-documentation/en_us/course_authors/source/proctored_exams/rpnow_results.rst

 View the Proctored Session Results Report
 =========================================

 #.
-Download and open the :ref:`Proctored Session Results report<Viewing
+Download and open the Proctored Session Results report.
-   Proctored Session Results>`.
 #.
 In the row for the learner, check the ``status`` column.

    * If the value in the column is "verified", the learner passed the review.